-- Don't put your child to bed with a bottle or cup.
+- Don't put your child to bed with a cup.
 This could cause choking, forced feeding, and tooth decay.
-This also increases the risk of ear infections. - Never leave your child alone while eating. - Cut food into pieces no larger than one-half inch, and offer small amounts. - Do not let your child put too much food in their mouth. - Do not give foods that are round, hard, or sticky.
+This also increases the risk of ear infections. - Never leave your child alone while eating. - Do not let your child run or play while eating. - Cut food into pieces no larger than one-half inch, and offer small amounts. - Do not let your child put too much food in their mouth. - Do not give foods that are round, hard, or sticky.
 This includes hot dogs, nuts, and seeds.
 It includes hard candy, uncooked vegetables, popcorn, whole grapes, and raisins.
 And it includes peanuts, honey, fruit chews, and chunks of peanut butter. - Do not give your child chewing gum.